ckw017/ckw017.github.io/about.md

 Debug Dog is my dog-in-law who came with me to Berkeley to study CS.
 In general I do my best to [explain code to line-to-line to him](https://en.wikipedia.org/wiki/Rubber_duck_debugging) during debugging sessions while he stares back at me in judgemental silence.
 Thanks to the power of Berkeley's recorded lectures he has approximately the same level of CS knowledge and programming maturity as me, but severely lacks in communication skills (presumably because he doesn't have a mouth).

 <a name="What's-Berkeley-CS-like/should-I-apply?"></a>

 ---
-## What's Berkeley CS like/should I apply?

-Yes, you should apply (if it's within your financial capacity).
-I really don't have a universal answer to this, any curriculum will really have a completely different effect for different people.
-There are a few things that I do think stand out:

-* There is a hill you have to get over.
-Although advertised as no prior experience required, the intro CS course CS61A has been accused of being a weeder course along with CS61B (Data Structures) and CS70 (Discrete Math).
-The requirement to declare the computer science major is a 3.3 GPA in these classes, i.e. 2 A's and  B, or 3 B+'s, etc...
-This is, as far as I know, the highest GPA cutoff at Berkeley, and it's been trending upwards (though I doubt, knock on wood, that it will get any higher).
-I know that roughly 25% students a semester are barred from the major by this cutoff, and I would bet that even more are diverted away before even getting through all three courses by performance in the first ones they take.
-* The bar is high because the staff believes in you.
-Since our CS department has grown a bit slower than Moore's law in the past few years it might seem like resources are getting spread thin.
-That's not really the whole story though.
-Many undergraduates TA, tutor, and mentor other undergraduates.
-This is often times equally if not more effective than help from graduate student instructors and professors, since many profs and grads tend to be a bit too experienced to empathize with a lower-div undergrad.
-I implore you to take advantage of your peers both enrolled in the class and acting as course staff.
-* Classes tend to get easier in upper div!
-The curves are kinder, class sizes are smaller, and the professors tend to have genuine interest in the material.
-Since you've made it through lower-divs by this point, the projects get a lot more interesting as well since you should have decent programming/problem-solving maturity
-* Check out the coursework tab of my [portfolio](/portfolio#coursework) for cool classes and associated projects I've had the chance to take

-People will of course give you impassioned reasons for why you shouldn't come to Berkeley, usually regarding difficulty and class sizes.
-I think you should take their words in to consideration as well.

-<a name="What-does-your-middle-initial-stand-for?"></a>

----
 ## What does your middle initial stand for?